satabdisaha1288/scBT/README.md

 * MAST (Regression model based test of DGE for zero inflated continuous data with Bayesian estimation)

 ## Installation
-The development version of scBT can be installed from Github:
+The developmental version of scBT can be installed from Github:

 ```